Stochastic variational principles for dissipative equations with advected quantities: Stochastic semidirect product Euler-Poincar e reduction

-\paragraph{Right invariant version.} Due to relative sign changes in the equations of motion and the dissipative constrained variational principle, with a view to applications for the spatial representation in continuum mechanics, we give below the right invariant version of Theorem \ref{t3-1}.
+Due to relative sign changes in the equations of motion and the dissipative constrained variational principle, with a view to applications for the spatial representation in continuum mechanics, we give below the right invariant version of Theorem \ref{t3-1}.